altera-fpga/hls-samples/Tutorials/Features/experimental/annotated_class_clean_coding/README.md

 # `Annotated Classes Clean Coding` Sample

-This Intel® FPGA tutorial demonstrates how to use the included `annotated_class_util.hpp` header file to write cleaner code.
+This tutorial demonstrates how to use the included `annotated_class_util.hpp` header file to write cleaner code.
 You can use this header file to write cleaner code as follows:
 * simplify the declaration of annotated types with groups of properties by using the `properties_t` alias.
 * create annotated pointers more neatly than the standard USM allocation APIs by using the `alloc_annotated` helper function.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10, 11 <br> Windows Server* 2019
-| Hardware                          | Intel® Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
+| Hardware                          | Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | How to use the provided helper funtion to allocate host/shared memory with properties for your FPGA IP components
 | Time to complete                  | 10 minutes